e-ReadMe/pokeemerald-expansion_Project_ReLoad/README.md

 - a branching evolution tree.
 Players can use a Digivice menu to evolve their digimon into one of several options, provided they meet stat requirements.
 Upon evolution they will learn a 'signature attack' which is otherwise treated as a normal move.
 Digimon can also revert to previous stages via this menu.
 - Custom abilities, either adapted from other [media](https://www.grindosaur.com/en/games/digimon-story-cyber-sleuth/support-skills) or invented.

+**Art**
+- front and back sprites for battles.
+Ideally these would be custom, but can default to [DIM style](https://humulos.com/digimon/vbdm/) sprites if available.
+- Party sprites.
+These should be adapted from the [pendulum style](https://humulos.com/digimon/penc/list/) sprites, and use a custom set of party [pallets](https://github.com/e-ReadMe/pokeemerald-expansion_Project_ReLoad/tree/master/graphics/pokemon/icon_palettes) which better match the colours used in this style.
+- Overworld sprites.
+These will need to be custom, and will also be used for NPC characters.

 **Relevant files**
 - [the 97-99 species list](https://github.com/e-ReadMe/pokeemerald-expansion_Project_ReLoad/blob/master/src/data/pokemon/species_info/digi_1997_1999.h) for their basic info
 - [the 97-99 graphics folder](https://github.com/e-ReadMe/pokeemerald-expansion_Project_ReLoad/tree/master/graphics/pokemon/digimon/1997_1999)  for their battle and overworld sprites